Skip to content

 # scope: Namespaced # change only when you know what you're doing

 Consumers (end users) in kcp would then ultimately see projected names only.
 Note that GVK projection applies only to the synced object itself and has no effect on the contents of these objects.
 To change the contents, use external solutions like Crossplane to transform objects.
+To change the contents, use Mutations.

 (Re-)Naming